septentrio-gnss/mowi/README.md

  <img src="readmeSource/basic_connection_esp_putty.png" width="100%">
 </p>

+:information_source: On Windows systems, mosaic's and ESP's ports are usually named `COMx`, where `x` stands for a randomly assigned number.
+Use `Control Panel >> Device Manager >> Ports` to determine which USB device is linked o which port (or brute-force it).

 :information_source: The Espressive's ESP-AT firmware does not support the ESP's UART0 by default.
 Therefore, sending AT commands through the USB interface with the ESP's default factory firmware is impossible.